todom67/report2snow/README.md

 On the Puppet Master, this module:

-* adds configuration to /etc/puppetlabs/puppet/puppet.conf
+* Adds configuration to /etc/puppetlabs/puppet/puppet.conf
-* creates the configuration file /etc/puppetlabs/puppet/report2snow.yaml
+* Creates the configuration file /etc/puppetlabs/puppet/report2snow.yaml
 * Adds a ruby plugin to commuincate with the ServiceNow API
 * Create the log file /var/log/puppetlabs/puppetserver/report2snow.log